Quantum Coding with Finite Thermodynamic Resources: Introduction

 In this work we investigate the physical resources required to compress i.i.d.~quantum information by considering what we call \textit{thermodynamically realistic quantum coding} illustrated in Fig. \ref{fig:illustration}, where the agents carrying out this protocol have access to thermal qubit states and clocks with a finite accuracy as resources.
 First in Sec.~\ref{sec:typical_measurement}, inspired by recent work examining the thermodynamic resources required to carry out projective measurements~\cite{Guryanova_2020} we model the typical measurement as a unitary process with an ancillary measurement probe.
-In doing so we derive a bound which shows that the quality of measurement probe an agent has access to limits the average protocol fidelity they are able to achieve, such that the conventional average fidelity bound~\cite{Preskill1998} is only recovered with access to at least one of 3 diverging resources; dimension, temperature or energy gap.
+In doing so we derive a bound which shows that the quality of measurement probe an agent has access to limits the average protocol fidelity they are able to achieve.
+In particular, an agent may only recover the conventional average fidelity bound~\cite{Preskill1998} for quantum coding with access to at least one of 3 diverging resources; dimension, temperature or energy gap.
 In Sec. \ref{sec:timing}, we consider imperfectly timed encoding and decoding unitaries~\cite{xuereb2023} where the protocol is dephased in the energy eigenbasis of the encoding Hamiltonian resulting in an exponential impact on the achievable fidelity in terms of the accuracy of the clocks the agents have access to.
 In Sec.~\ref{sec:decoding}, we consider the impact of decoding with access to only thermal qubits and derive a fidelity relationship that is exponential in the number of qubits Alice erases in the compression step.
 Finally, in Sec.~\ref{sec:entropy_production}, we consider that Alice and Bob can improve their fidelities by cooling their qubits using a quantum thermodynamic protocol, at the cost of producing entropy.
-This allows us to unify our insights into one statement--\textit{perfect quantum coding is not possible with finite entropy production}.
+This allows us to unify our insights into one statement--\textit{perfect quantum coding is not possible with finite entropy production}\footnote{Entropy production~\cite{landi_paternostro} or irreversible work $\Sigma$ is directly related to the heat dissipated to a thermal environment in a process by $\Sigma~=~\Delta S + \beta \Delta Q$.
+As such these terms are at times used interchangeably in the text.}.